-The most recent national report can be found at United Nations CCW Amended Protocol II Database.1
+The most recent national report has been submitted to the CCW Implementation Support Unit and should be found at United Nations CCW Amended Protocol II Database.1

 3. Is your country considering ratification/accession to the Amended Protocol II?

 4. What measures have been taken to prevent the indiscriminate use of mines, booby-traps and other devices?